Marine solar panel installationarticle updated: March 2017

 Ok, a quick disclaimer

-I am writing the following instructions for boat or RV people.
+I am writing the following instructions for boat people or RV campers.

 This is a basic set up that provides a charge onto your DC battery bank.

 This is perfect for keeping batteries topped off while you're disconnected from shore power.
-This means that while you're out fishing, sailing or anchored out for the evening - you can run your boat electronics (cell-phone charger, navigation lights, stereo, cabin lights, bilge pump, depth-finder, GPS ext...) and still have enough power on your batteries to turn over the engine and get you home.
+This means that while you're out fishing, sailing or anchored out for the evening - you can run your electronics (cell-phone charger, navigation lights, stereo, cabin lights, bilge pump, depth-finder, GPS ext...) and still have enough power on your batteries to start the engine and get you home.

 If you want to use this system to power your home, then you'll also need an inverter to switch the DC electricity to AC.

-Ok, here's simple DIY instructions for solar installation on a boat or RV.
+Ok, here's my simple DIY instructions for solar installation on a boat or an RV camper.